giovi321/ReMarkable-scripts/README.md

 # ReMarkable-scripts
-Bash scripts to use the ReMarkable tablet at its full potential
+Server-side bash scripts to use the ReMarkable tablet at its full potential.

+The script work best if used all together.

+See the bottom of this file for instructions on how to demonize/run with cron.

 ## Upload.sh